rcgsheffield/Sheffield_RCC_Docs/pilot/limitations-considerations.rst

 .. image:: images/rhel_subscription.jpg
     :class: with-shadow float-right

-**Casue:** For the pilot phase we currently do not manage RHEL subscriptions.
+**Cause:** For the pilot phase we currently do not manage RHEL subscriptions.

 .. rst-class:: clear-both